-Lecture Hours: 621

-Skills Lab Hours: 162

-Clinical Hours: 810
+Lecture Hours: 621 Skills Lab Hours: 162 Clinical Hours: 810 Total Hours: 1593

-Number of Weeks (Day): 64

-Number of Weeks (Evening/Weekend): 84

 The Lynwood Campus' Vocational Nursing (VN) Program provides students with a conceptual framework of Knowledge, Skills, Values, Meanings, and Experience (KSVME) and its integration into the provision of nursing care within the scope of the Vocational Nurse Practice Act.
 The course of study is designed to utilize a curriculum that progresses from simple to complex concepts in theory and clinical skills.
 The VN students are required to successfully complete 1593 clock hours; (621 theory hours, 972 clinical hours) with a minimum 78% grade in theory and a "Pass" grade in all clinical competencies.